-To find out if you are considered a full-time student, you simply need to figure out if your course meets the following requirements:
+To be considered a full-time student, you need to be on a course that meets the following requirements:

-- the course lasts at least 1 calendar or academic year, or at least 24 weeks out of the year
+- the course lasts at least one calendar or academic year, or at least 24 weeks out of the year

 - the course normally involves at least 21 hours of study, tuition or work experience per week during term time

 Proving full-time student eligibility

 Your local council will likely ask for proof that you are a full-time student when you apply for an exemption to council tax for student accommodation.
 You can ask your university for a certificate, which they must provide (unless more than a year has passed since your course has finished).

 Do I Need to Pay Council Tax on My Student Accommodation?